charu171103/Classification-of-citrus-disease-using-CNN/README.md

 After training the model for a certain number of epochs, the training and validation accuracy and loss are plotted to visualize the training progress and performance.

-Dataset: Dataset for Classification of Citrus Diseases by Jeremiah Harmsen on Kaggle.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.